Four Examples of How To Renew Old Drawers

-The Value of Margins – Six lessons From Ladders and Air Traffic Control
+Valuable Margins – Lessons From Ladders and Air Traffic Control

 I have come to appreciate the value of margins.
-This happened during a season when my husband took too a tumble from a ladder while trimming a tree.
-Yes, there was a running chainsaw involved.
+This happened during a season when my husband took a tumble from a ladder while trimming a tree.
+Yes, a running chainsaw was involved.
 We are thankful the only damage from the incident was a broken left heel bone.
-Nonetheless, crutches in a three-story […]
+Nonetheless, crutches in a three-story house, trips […]

 Making Time For Family – Stories Then and Now